 Step 3: Fuel

 Fuel Your Body

-Sometimes our body can mimic feelings of anxiety if we are not getting the proper nutrients we need to function.
-You can relieve anxiety, stress and fatigue by consuming a good amount of food and nutrients.
+Sometimes our bodies can express feelings of anxiety if we are not getting the proper nutrients we need to function.
+You can manage anxiety, stress, and fatigue by consuming a good amount of food and nutrients.
 Just the act of having water and snacks with you at all times can relieve anxiety.
 No really, even just having your water bottle visible on your desk can reduce anxiety.
 Having food and water available communicates safety and access to basic needs.

 Step 4: Compassion

 What happens when you share with others that you are feeling anxious?
 Have you ever had someone say “it’s fine”, “don’t worry” or “don’t think about it”?
 Oftentimes when we confide in others about our anxiety they often respond in a way that can make us feel even more anxious.
 Why does this kind of response make us more anxious?
 Because now your experience is being challenged and your anxiety might increase because now your anxious because this person isn’t worried about the very real thing you might be worried about.

 Make it a habit to validate and comfort yourself in ways that others might not do for you.
 When you are experiencing symptoms of anxiety, say to yourself “thank you body for alerting me, but there is no danger here”.